 Called "Biorocks," these steel-framed structures can sometimes appear to be more akin to an underwater art project than a coral incubator.
 The steel can take on any shape, but the most important piece of the puzzle is the low-voltage electricity coursing through the frame.
 The idea, patented in 1979, is the brainchild of marine scientist Wolf Hilbertz and marine biologist Thomas J. Goreau.
 Together, the pair discovered that an electric current passed through sea water creates a chemical reaction that results in a coating of limestone minerals similar in composition to the natural ones created by young coral.

-The video below shows how a Biorock structure is made and installed on a coral reef.
+The video at the top of the file shows how a Biorock structure is made and installed on a coral reef.

 Once a Biorock structure is submerged, organizers transplant broken fragments of live coral (often ripped from reefs by strong waves, anchors or other forces) and attach them to the frame.
 Electricity is provided by either an underwater cable from shore or from floating solar panels.
 Reef-building groups are also starting to experiment with wave-generation to power the frames.
 Once turned on, it only takes a matter of days before the structure is covered in a thin layer of limestone.
 Within months, the coral has taken hold and begins to flourish.